oxguy3/patreon-api/README.md

 ### API keys

 Some requests require that you have an API key when you make them.
 This is done by appending "?api_key=YOUR API KEY" to the end of the URL.
 At present, it looks like there's only one API key shared by everyone: 1745177328c8a1d48100a9b14a1d38c1.
-Methods marked with "(key)" require that you include an api key.
+Methods that require an api key are marked as such.

 ### Timestamps